schristakis/UPF-Evaluation/README.md

 ```
 sudo docker ps -a
 ```
-- You may ckeck the logs of each network function by executing the following command (generates .txt log files):
+- You may ckeck the logs of each core network function by executing the following command (generates .txt log files):
 ```
 bash generate-logs-spgwu.sh
 ```